 Looking for a way to make your company stand out?
-Try printing your logo onto fabric or wallpaper to create a variety of branded materials such as custom table coverings and photo backdrops for events, custom masks and more!
+Try printing your logo onto fabric or wallpaper to create a variety of branded materials such as custom table coverings and photo backdrops for events and more!
 Using a free design program called Canva, we’ll walk you through the steps for getting your logo prepped and uploaded to print through Spoonflower.
 Keep reading below and you’ll be creating your own branded materials in no time!

 First Things First: 3 Tips to Keep in Mind

 Using a free online design program called Canva, we’re going to walk you through how to format your logo for print on fabric, home decor or even wallpaper!
 Create a Canva account to get started, then follow along in the video or the written steps below.

 *Note: Our printed mask product was retired in early 2021, but you can print fabric and make your own masks with our free sewing pattern.